-In the following article, Species360 member Saint Louis Zoo discusses key attributes of the ZIMS Advanced Access Management (AAM) feature, and its value in information governance during the pandemic.
+The following article is written in collaboration with Rae Lynn Haliday, Registrar at Species360 member Saint Louis Zoo.
+It illustrates key attributes of the ZIMS Advanced Access Management (AAM) feature, and its value in information governance during the pandemic.

 Over its 110-year history, the Saint Louis Zoo has maintained a large and diverse animal collection.
 It currently holds 4,365 individual animals and an additional 9,362 specimens in groups with a total collection size of 13,722 representing 475 species.
 Like more than 1,200 Species360 member zoos, aquariums, and wildlife refuges around the world, Saint Louis Zoo uses the Zoological Information Management System (ZIMS) to record vital information about the care, welfare, and treatment for its large, diverse animal collection.